-A non-refundable deposit is required to secure your seat in the class, unless you have been accepted through the PTCAS Early Decision Process.
-While we cannot require a seat deposit prior to January 15, 2017, it is very helpful for us to know as soon as possible if you plan on attending DMU.
-Seat deposit guidelines follow:
+A non-refundable deposit of $500 is required to secure your seat in the class, unless you have been accepted through the PTCAS Early Decision Process, in which case a seat deposit is not required.
+While we cannot require a seat deposit prior to January 15, 2019, it is very helpful for us to know as soon as possible if you plan on attending DMU.

 Outstanding Requirements form

-As a follow up to your acceptance email, you were sent an Outstanding Requirements form via email.
+Following acceptance, students must access the Outstanding Requirements Form via their DMU Admissions Account.
 The items laid out on this document are truly the requirements of your enrollment and must be completed by the due dates listed.
 Please read this document very carefully and return a signed copy to the admissions office by the deadline listed.
 As you are responsible for completing the tasks as outlined, you’ll want to keep a copy of this for yourself.